Shubhashis-Roy/Current-Weather/README.md

 ### Description

-- User can search a perticular city or a perticular area and see the current weather of that city.
+- Users can search a particular city or a particular area and see the current weather of that Area.

 ### Technologies: